 2. High Margins

-Many crowdfunding campaigns out there love to add in t-shirts or other memorabilia to try and bolster their campaign with a pretty, low-level rewards.
+Many crowdfunding campaigns out there love to add in t-shirts or other promotional materials to try and bolster their campaign with a pretty, low-level rewards.
 This can be dangerous however.

-For all these reasons it is a good idea to make sure you are making bank on each of your low level campaign rewards to prevent the “gimmes” from hurting you overall.
+For all these reasons it is a good idea to make sure you are making money on each of your low level campaign rewards to prevent these rewards from hurting you overall.
 You can fight this and squeeze as much out of rewards as possible by either raising prices or getting creative with your reward schemes.

 “Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep.” -Scott Adams

 Who says you can’t send each and every backer a hand written note?
 Why can’t rewards be intangible?
-There are so many unwritten rules, all of which can and should be broken, and dedicating your time as opposed to your cash can be a great way to work the system and strengthen the bottom-line of your Kickstarter.
+Dedicating your time as opposed to your cash can be a great way to work the system and strengthen the bottom-line of your Kickstarter.

 3. Pricing Tiers